 The WWLA scholarship programme provides annual scholarships to assist women studying law at Victoria University.

-Up to two Scholarships shall be available annually.
+Up to two Scholarships shall be available in 2021.

-To be eligible, applicants will be female full time undergraduate students studying at 200 level or above for their LLB at Victoria University.
+To be eligible, applicants will be full time undergraduate students who identify as a woman, studying at 200 level or above for their LLB at Victoria University.
 Students studying for their LLM may also be considered.